Operational Breakdown

 What would get built

-• A communication map for recurring team loops
+- Communication map A clearer map for the recurring team loops that create confusion now.

 A related pattern often appears here too: When the Founder Becomes the Answer Hub.